U.S. Route 26 in Oregon: Before US 26

+As US Route 26

+In 1952, US 26 would be expanded to the coast.
+To achieve this, parts of US 28, all of Oregon Route 2 and Oregon Route 50, and part of Oregon Route 27 would become parts of the new US 26 Route.
+The remaining parts of US 28 would become US 126.

 In the 1960s, Powell Boulevard in Portland was proposed as the corridor of the Mount Hood Freeway, which would have replaced US 26.
-It was cancelled in 1974 following a highway revolt.
+It was cancelled in 1974 following a protests and local opposition.
+A few ramp stubs from I-5 on the Marquam Bridge were built to prepare for the new freeway and remained in place until the 2010s.
 The state and county government later considered moving US 26 to Division Street between I-205 and Gresham to improve freeway access.
 The cancelled freeway included plans to bypass Sandy, which were later revived in the 2000s and 2010s to address congestion issues in the area.

 US 26 formerly terminated at a junction with US 30 in Astoria, sharing an alignment with US 101 north of Cannon Beach.
-The highway was truncated by the American Association of State Highway and Transportation Officials in 2005 following a request from the Oregon Department of Transportation.
+The highway was truncated by the American Association of State Highway and Transportation Officials in 2005 following a request from the Oregon Department of Transportation (ODOT).
+Prior to 2005, US 26 ran through Downtown Portland on the one-way couplet of Market and Clay streets, which carried the Sunset Highway to its end at Naito Parkway (Pacific Highway West No. 1W), turning south there to reach the Ross Island Bridge.

 In 2020, US 26 was designated POW/MIA Memorial Highway by the state legislature following a request from the Bend Heroes Foundation and Oregon Veterans Motorcycle Association.